Posted: Jun 5, 2013 11:10 AM

 Robert attends High school at James B. Conant High School in Hoffman Estates Illinois, for his freshman and sophomore years.
 It's about 10 miles from his house.
 During Robert's junior year a new high school is built in Schaumburg, Illinois.
 It's about a ¾ of a mile from Robert's house.
 School District 211 transfers Robert to the new high school.
 There are no seniors, only juniors at the new school.
 So Robert's class, the class of 1972, rules the school for two year s.
 After Graduation Young Robert attends East Central State College in Ada Oklahoma and lands his first job.
 He is an engraver at J. Kent Smith Jewelers at Broadway and Main in Ada.
 While there Robert gets a chance to talk on the Radio.
 He becomes a Night Rock jock at KTEN-FM.

 Robert's Broadcast career has begun It's 1973.
 In 1975 Robert gets a call from a program director in Lawton, Oklahoma.
 He wants Robert to move there and become an AM-night-time Rock Jock.
 Robert accepts and transfer college from East Central to Cameron University.
 Robert is now the night time rocker at KSWO-AM.
 He finishes College at Cameron.
 After college Robert gets a chance to go home and work for his Uncle at Canteen Corp.
-It's a Vending firm, Robert works there for about a year until his now new wife from Oklahoma gets home sick and pressures Robert to move back to Lawton Oklahoma.
+It's a Vending firm, Robert works there for about a year but Radio is in his blood now and he moves back to Lawton Oklahoma.
 Back in Oklahoma Robert works for several radio stations in Lawton.
 Stations like KSWO-AM, KRLG-FM and KMGZ Magic 95.
 It's 1979 Robert gets a chance to report the weather at KSWO-TV7 on the weekend.
 Eventually the main weather caster, Tom Charles, tries his hand at sales.
 Management offers the full time weather casting job to young Robert.
 In 1984 Robert's work is taped off the air by a competitor and sent to KTVQ in Billings Montana.
-Q-2 Offers Robert a Job and he will say yes.
+Q-2 Offers Robert a Job and he will says yes.
+In 1986 Robert says yes to his new bride Lynn Shays.
 In 1990, on a whim Robert send a tape to KOMO-TV in Seattle.
 They offer Robert a Job and it's off to the Big Market for Robert.
 After 2 years in Seattle, Roberts contract is not picked up.
 Robert calls back to Billings asking then News Director, Al Nash," if there is any room at the Inn".
 Nash hires Robert.
 It is June 8, 1992.
-Robert makes it a career at KTVQ for 18 years in a row now.
+Robert makes it a career at KTVQ for 21 years in a row now.